xXcatmagicXx/sigkill/README.md

 Open your browser and navigate to http://localhost:3000.
 To play against a friend locally or via a tunnel, share your IP or use a service like Localtunnel/Ngrok.

 ---
-*Developed and maintained by Tomer Hamtsov.*
+*Developed and no Longer maintained by me.*